mikependon/RepoDB.NET/pages/home.md

 ### Why use RepoDB?

-If you are to use a macro-ORM, you are most likely be abstracted by the framework itself.
+If you are to use a full-fledged macro-ORM, you are most likely be abstracted by the framework itself.
 Though they are more richer in operations, but those operations are limiting you to touch and maximize the power of the underlying datasource being in-used.

-On the other hand, if you are to use a full-fledged micro-ORM, there are tendencies that most of your implementation will be verbose and are all text-based (SQLs).
+On the other hand, if you are to use a bare-metal micro-ORM, there are tendencies that most of your implementation will be verbose and are all text-based (SQLs).
 Even though you have a lot control with this, but it is quite tedious and is not practical in most cases.

 RepoDB mediates both the micro-ORMs and macro-ORMs.
 When using this library, your development experience is as simple as Dapper when opening a connection and as simple as Entity Framework when calling the operations.
 It is the reason that makes this library the easiest-to-use ORM.